Frank Tripucka: Professional career

 After getting fired by Saskatchewan, Tripucka came out of retirement with the American Football League (AFL) as the starting quarterback for the new Denver Broncos franchise.
 The Broncos had hired Filchock as their coach, and he initially brought Tripucka along as an assistant.
 He started all 14 games in Denver's inaugural 1960 season, and though he led the league in interceptions in 1960 with 34 (still a Broncos franchise record), he also led the league with 248 of 478 passes for 3,038 yards (the first 3000+ yard season by either an NFL or AFL quarterback), to go with 24 touchdowns, including the first TD pass in AFL history.
 He started 11 games in 1961, throwing for 1,690 yards, 10 touchdowns, and 21 interceptions.
 In 1962, he again led the league with 240 completions, 440 attempts, and 2,917 yards.
 This included a week 2 victory over Buffalo, in which Tripucka threw for a remarkable 447 yards, a franchise record that stood for 38 years.
 On the season, he totaled 17 touchdowns and 25 interceptions, and was selected for the AFL's All Star game for the only time in his career.
 In his last season, Tripucka had just 7 completions for 31 yards in two games.
 He returned to Saskatchewan in his final season to be the back up to Ron Lancaster and finished the season with 38 completions for 435 yards.

 Tripucka retired in 1963 after 15 professional seasons.
 The Broncos subsequently retired his #18 jersey.
 In 1986, Tripucka was one of three players to be inducted into the Denver Broncos Ring of Fame.
 On March 9, 2012, Tripucka stated that he would allow #18 to be worn again by Peyton Manning if the Broncos were to sign him.
-On March 20, 2012, at a press conference announcing his signing by the Broncos, John Elway thanked Tripucka "for allowing the franchise to ‘borrow’ the number for Manning."
+On March 20, 2012, at a Broncos press conference announcing the signing of Manning, John Elway thanked Tripucka "for allowing the franchise to ‘borrow’ the number for Manning."
 On March 7, 2016, the #18 jersey returned to retirement when Manning announced that he was retiring after 18 professional seasons (4 seasons with the Broncos).